 My understanding of basic gardening principles grew, but I wanted to learn more.
 I certified with the local Master Gardener program in 2015.
 Learning from skilled gardeners in classes, and working alongside experienced gardeners in the demonstration garden, was invaluable.
 This program taught me where to look to find the answers I needed for gardening in the unique desert climate of Arizona.

-A sister-in-law encouraged me to start a blog to reach a broader audience.
+In late 2017, I started this blog to reach a broader audience.
 I don’t think I understood how much work it would entail, but blogging has pushed me to continually learn new things, practice them in my own garden, and then share what I’ve learned here on the blog.